openedx-unsupported/devstack/docs/pycharm_integration.rst

     - ``/edx/app/ecommerce/venvs/ecommerce/bin/python``
     - Note: The Credentials Service might not have a virtualenv set up in the container.

-  - For either lms or studio, you need to use edxapp:
+  - For either lms or cms, you need to use edxapp:

     - ``/edx/app/edxapp/venvs/edxapp/bin/python``

 - PyCharm helpers path: Keep the default.

-**Note**: For lms and studio (edx-platform), it will take a long time to update skeletons (10 or more minutes).
+**Note**: For lms and cms (edx-platform), it will take a long time to update skeletons (10 or more minutes).
 If you want to try a different set of configuration (compose) files, we recommend you create a new one so you can easily switch back to old without this delay.